 31. Mandala Sun and Moon Tattoo

-The sun and moon tattoo is a powerful symbol associated with femininity, hope, mystery, and family.
+The sun and moon tattoo is a powerful symbol of femininity, hope, mystery, and family.
 It can represent the good and the bad and serve as a reminder that light is found in the darkness.
 Or that despite a challenging time, a new day will arrive.
 This is an incredibly symbolic choice and makes for a fantastic inking.
 It takes on even more meaning and power when created in a mandala.
-Some men and women may also wish to add other details to their piece; this could include a nature design, which is also a symbol of life.
+Some men and women may also wish to add other details to their pieces, including a nature design, which is also a symbol of life.

 32. Watercolor Mandala Tattoo